 After enjoying the views of the beach, we made our way through the beachside thicket and back into the jungle.
 As entrance to the park is relatively staggered, we soon found ourselves alone on the paths through the incredibly vivid jungle.
 At some point we must have taken a wrong turn as we soon found ourselves climbing up away from the coast and running into groups on horseback heading the other way.
 Thankfully, we did eventually make it back to the right path.

-After spending some time in the water we headed back into the jungle for our main destination, the beach of San Cabo del Guia.
-Relative to the walk from the park’s entrance, getting to San Cabo didn’t take very long and the paths had a lot more traffic on them.
-The first sign we had reached San Cabo del Guia was the field of tents and a line of people registering to camp.
+After spending some time in the water we headed back into the jungle for our main destination, the beach of Cabo San Juan del Guia.
+Relative to the walk from the park’s entrance, getting to Cabo San Juan didn’t take very long and the paths had a lot more traffic on them.
+The first sign that we had reached Cabo San Juan del Guia was the field of tents and a line of people registering to camp.

 The beach here is shaped like a ‘v’ with a rocky point in the middle, at the top of which is a lookout with hammocks.
 It was on the beach here that we bought tickets for out boat back to Taganga – which later on would run out of fuel leaving us floating for 30 minutes while the owner tried to flag down boats passing by.
 Anyway, we spent the rest of our afternoon relaxing on the idyllic beach.